zama-ai/concrete/docs/execution-analysis/progressbar.md

 plt.show()
 ```

-When you run this code, you will see a progressbar like:
+When you run this code, you will see a progressbar like this one:
 ```
 Evaluation:  10% |█████.............................................|  10% (scaling.r)
 ^^^^^^^^^^^  ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^ ^^^^^^^^^^^
 Title        Progressbar                                                   Tag
 ```

-And as the circuit progresses, this progressbar would fill:
+As the execution proceeds, the progress bar updates:
 ```
 Evaluation:  30% |███████████████...................................|  30% (scaling.g)
 ```